-Blueberry compote sounds like it requires effort, but only takes about fifteen minutes.
-All it take is simmering blueberries down with brown sugar, lemon, and a pinch of cinnamon until they get jammy.
+Blueberry compote sounds like it requires a lot of effort, but it only takes about fifteen minutes.
+All it takes is simmering blueberries down with brown sugar, lemon, and a pinch of cinnamon until they get jammy.
 The result makes everything it touches better: pancakes, cheesecake, yogurt, ice cream that suddenly feels elevated.

 Ingredient Notes